openhab/org.openhab.binding.zwave/doc/innovus/smartpower_0_0.md

 ### Parameter 2: BO IR support

 Enable/Disable BO IR Support
-BO IR support is disabled if 0 otherwise enabled. -> Copied from SmartDimmer, as there's no config information available.
+<p&gtBO IR support is disabled if 0 otherwise enabled. -> Copied from SmartDimmer, as there's no config information available.</p&gt
 The following option values may be configured -:

 | Value  | Description |